Quickstart: Implementing Top Items with the API

 Match user IDs for personalization For the Personalized Top Items API to be effective, the

-you send in your analytics events for that same user.
+user_idyou send in the API request must match thecustomer_idyou send in your analytics events for that same user.

 Next Steps